apache/mxnet/docs/tutorials/basic/reshape_transpose.md

 * height: 157 pixels
 * colors: 3 (RGB)

-Now lets reshape the image in order to exchange width and height dimensions.
+Now let's reshape the image in order to exchange width and height dimensions.

 ```python